kelseyhightower/kubernetes-initializer-tutorial/README.md

 # Kubernetes Initializer Tutorial

+This tutorial will walk you through building and testing a [Kubernetes Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers).
+The [Envoy Initializer](envoy-initializer) will be used to inject a [Envoy](https://lyft.github.io/envoy) proxy into uninitialized pods.

-## Usage
+## Prerequisites

-Create a Kubernetes 1.7.0+ clusters with the alpha API enabled:
+Create a Kubernetes 1.7.0+ clusters with the alpha API enabled.
+If you're using Google Container Engine create an alpha cluster:

 ```
 gcloud alpha container clusters create k0 \